Pradeepaa001/Essentials/README.md

 ##Immediate To-Do
 Build on the rest of the storyline.
-Finish Level 2 and work on hardcoding the commands required for it
+Finish Level 6 and work on strengthening the sandbox.

 ## Team Members
 This project is done by a team of 5.
-Hitha Ankam
+/nHitha Ankam
-Pradeepaa M
+/nPradeepaa M
-Sudha J
+/nSudha J
-Vidushi Bahuguna
+/nVidushi Bahuguna
-Yaswitha Boppana
+\nYaswitha Boppana

 ## License
 Licensed under CC BY-NC-SA.